Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: IGM after Reionization

-On a log-log axis (left panel of Fig.~\ref{fig:C}), the clumping factor as the function of time shows a rise and decay as reported in P16 and D20.
-Initially, the ionization fronts are in the supersonic R-type phase, where the ionization proceeds toward dense gas clumps before the gas responds to the photoheating.
+On a log$-$log axis (left panel of Fig.~\ref{fig:C}), the clumping factor as the function of time shows a rise and decay as reported in P16 and D20.
+Initially, the ionization fronts are in the supersonic $R$-type phase, where the ionization proceeds toward dense gas clumps before the gas responds to the photoheating.
 The clumping factor rises as denser gas is ionized.
 After several megayears, ionized gas begins to expand and lower the clumping factor.
-On a linear-linear axis (right panel of Fig.~\ref{fig:C}), the early R-type phase is negligibly short and unimportant for the integrated recombination, which is proportional to the area under the curve.
+On the linear-linear axis (right panel of Fig.~\ref{fig:C}), the early $R$-type phase is negligibly short and unimportant for the integrated recombination, which is proportional to the area under the curve.

-Comparison of $\hat{\mathcal{C}}_{sim}$ in nine cases in Figure~\ref{fig:C} confirm that the clumping factor depends sensitively on the three parameters, $z_{re}$, $V_{cb,i}$, and $T_{\rm min}$: $\hat{\mathcal{C}}_{sim}$ is higher for lower $z_{re}$'s, lower $V_{cb,i}$'s, and lower $T_{\rm min}$'s.
-These parameter-dependences have been partially shown in previous studies.
-D20 ran one case with $T_{\rm min}=1000$ K to find a much lower clumping factor than in $T_{\rm min}=10$ K cases, C20 showed that the clumping factor is suppressed when the streaming velocity is higher, and these studies repeatedly showed the $z_{re}$-dependence.
+Comparison of $\hat{\mathcal{C}}_{sim}$ in the nine cases shown in Figure~\ref{fig:C} confirm that the clumping factor depends sensitively on the three parameters, $z_{\rm re}$, $V_{cb,i}$, and $T_{\rm min}$: $\hat{\mathcal{C}}_{sim}$ is higher for lower $z_{\rm re}$'s, lower $V_{cb,i}$'s, and lower $T_{\rm min}$'s.
+These parameter dependences have been partially shown in previous studies.
+D20 ran one case with $T_{\rm min}=1000$ K to find a much lower clumping factor than in the $T_{\rm min}=10$ K cases, C20 showed that the clumping factor is suppressed when the streaming velocity is higher, and these studies repeatedly showed the $z_{\rm re}$ dependence.
 This study focuses on computing the variation in the reionization history due to the spatial fluctuations in $V_{cb,i}$ and $T_{\rm min}$.